-If you have excess imputation credits to bring forward, you can find the amount on the "Loss/excess imputation credits carried forward" letter we sent you after your 2018 year return acknowledgement or notice of assessment.
+If you have excess imputation credits to bring forward, you can find the amount on the "Loss/excess imputation credits carried forward" letter we sent you after your 2019 year notice of assessment.

 To claim these credits, attach a note to the front of your return.